On-board cameras for commercial fishing vessels

 - Why we chose this fishing area for this stage 1

 From 1 November 2019, on-board cameras will be operating on commercial fishing vessels that have the highest chance of coming in contact with Māui dolphins.

 For all other vessels, a holding date of 1 July 2020 has been set before the regulations apply.
 No decisions have been made about any wider roll-out of on-board cameras.

 This stage affects 2 types of vessels that fish in Māui dolphin habitat (the inshore area off the west coast of the North Island):

 - trawlers that are no more than 29 metres

 - set netting vessels of 8 metres or more.

-These fishers will require on-board cameras only if they choose to continue fishing in the identified area using trawl and set-net methods.
+However, they will only require cameras if they continue to fish in the area using trawl or set net fishing methods.
 The requirement will not apply to fishing that takes place outside of the identified area, or to other fishing methods.

 Vessels that fished outside of this area during the 2017-2018 fishing year will not need to have on-board cameras.
 However, ongoing monitoring of commercial catch and position reporting will show if new vessels enter the area.
 Fisheries New Zealand will consider if either observers or on-board cameras are required on these vessels.
 We'll base this decision on the risk they pose to Māui dolphins.

-The area for the first introduction of on-board cameras covers the General Fisheries Statistical Fishing Areas 40 to 42, 45 and 46.
-These areas have the strongest scientific and anecdotal evidence indicating the presence of Māui dolphins.
+The area for the first introduction of on-board cameras is the inshore area between Whanganui and Kaitaia (General Fisheries Statistical Fishing Areas 40 to 42, 45, and 46).
+This area has the strongest scientific and anecdotal evidence indicating the presence of Māui dolphins.
 Māui dolphins (a sub-species of Hector’s dolphins) are critically endangered, with an estimated 63 adults remaining.